linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 Source: Arsia, Yavuz and Cantu, Carlos.
 "The size of foreign exchange reserves."
 BIS papers, No. 104.
 October 29, 2019.

 # The 1997 East Asian Financial Crisis

  !500
 1 Data from 2017.
 Source: IMF.
 Source: Ibid.

 ## The 1997 East Asian Financial Crisis

 - The causes of the 1997 East Asian Financial Crisis
   - International trade
 - Banking and foreign exchange
 - Capital markets
 - Combined with poor policy decisions, led to a financial crisis
 - Goal - provide a lens into various decisions leading up to the crisis in order to develop better policies
 ## The 1997 East Asian Financial Crisis

-- Look at lessons learned and their applicability to subsequent financial crises and current areas of concern
+- Look $\$a_t$$ lessons learned and their applicability to subsequent financial crises and current areas of concern
 - Similarities to the global financial crisis, but also many differences
 - Applicability to current concerns about certain Euro member countries
 - Comparison to current concerns regarding China
 - US and European financial systems touted as models that would avert financial crises;
  Disproven a decade later

 ## Origins of the East Asian Financial Crisis

 - Many East Asian countries had experienced substantial economic growth during the early and mid-1990's
   - Much of this growth was led by growing exports
   - Specialized in apparel/shoes requiring high labor content